grumdrig/slog/language.md

 	[104, 101, 108, 108, 111, 0]

+Strings can also be delimited with the backquote character:

+	`also hello`

-There is very little support in the language for string manipulation.
+There is very little support built into the language for string (or vector) manipulation.

 Operators